Dragon Force: So Long, Ultraman: Licensing disputes

 This movie was licensed by UM Corporation and TIGA Entertainment who granted Guangzhou BlueArc/Blue Magic Culture Communications Co., Ltd. exclusive rights to produce and distribute "Ultraman 3D Animation Movies" within Mainland China, including Hong Kong, Macau, and Taiwan, for a period of three years, from January 1, 2017 until December 31, 2019[6].
 This was all done without the permission or knowledge of Tsuburaya Productions[7], further fueling the then-ongoing licensing disputes for Ultraman internationally.

 A dragon that appears in the movie also uses the roars of the Legendary Pictures Godzilla.
 Neither Toho or Legendary Pictures seemed to have taken action against BlueArc, however.

 One of the trailers of the movie also used footage from the trailers of Ultraman X and Ultraman Orb, which UMC and affiliates, in any way, did not have the rights or permission to use.

 Sequels

 Despite the ban of the film and the use of its intellectual property, BlueArc Animation announced that a sequel is in the works.
-The sequel film titled Dragon Force: Rise of Ultraman (钢铁飞龙之奥特曼崛起 (Gāngtiě fēilóng zhī àotèmàn juéqǐ)) is released on January 18, 2019.
+The sequel film titled Dragon Force: Rise of Ultraman (钢铁飞龙之奥特曼崛起 (Gāngtiě fēilóng zhī àotèmàn juéqǐ)) was released on January 18, 2019.
 This also attracted controversy and lawsuits from Tsubaraya Productions as the company ignored the ruling of the recent court case.
 Peerasit Saengduenchai, Sompote's son is facing court charges during the controversy.